ehabit/mochadick/content/post/spec/world.md

 ### The White Whale Dimension

 The White Whate Dimension is a dark and dangerous place.
 Mocha Dick himself is said to live here.
 Players must sail out over an ocean on a trans-dimensionally upgraded boat at sunset and activate a whale bone compass to travel here.
 Pirate villagers and slavers can be found and traded with here as well.
+The white whale dimension is deep and dark ocean.
+It is said a Kraken lurks in the depths, obedient to only Davey Jones.

 ### Water World